K-means Clustering

 • If a callable is passed, it should take arguments X, n_clusters and a random state and return an initialization.

-For an example of how to use the different init strategy, see the example entitled sphx_glr_auto_examples_cluster_plot_kmeans_digits.py.
+For an example of how to use the different init strategies, see sphx_glr_auto_examples_cluster_plot_kmeans_digits.py.

 Maximum number of iterations (max_iter)